← Return to Main Database

 Target Profile: Ñetas

-Known Aliases: Asociación Pro Derechos del Confinado, Ñeta, Los Ñetas, Carlos Torres Iriarte Faction
+Known Aliases: Asociación Pro Derechos del Confinado, Ñeta, Los Ñetas, Carlos Torres Iriarte Faction, The Association.

-Known Rivalries: Los 27 (G-27) — historical Puerto Rican correctional rivals.
-Latin Kings — prolonged and intense territorial conflict across the Northeastern United States seaboard.
-MS-13 — localized suburban friction in the Northeast.
+Known Rivalries: Los 27 (G-27) — the historical, violent Puerto Rican correctional adversaries responsible for generations of penal bloodletting.
+Latin Kings — Represents a large, prolonged, and intense territorial megaconflict dominating drug corridors across the Northeastern United States seaboard.
+MS-13 — Extremely violent, localized fractional suburban turf friction exploding across Northeast expansionary grids.

-Primary Identifiers: Colors: Red, white, and blue (Puerto Rican flag), occasionally black.
-Symbols: The heart pierced by two crossing flags (Puerto Rican and Ñeta flag), a cross, right hand with crossed index and middle fingers.
-Numeric codes: 14 (N).
-Tattoos: Pierced heart with 'Ñeta', crossed index and middle fingers, 'La Sombra' (tribute to founder), '150% Ñeta'.
-Apparel: Rosary beads displaying Ñeta colors, organized wearing of white clothing on specific memorial dates.
-Hand signs: Raised right hand with index and middle finger crossed, forming an 'N'.
+Primary Identifiers: Colors: Exclusively and proudly utilizing Red, White, and Blue (honoring the Puerto Rican flag parameters), with heavy transitional utilizations of deep black.
+Symbols: The resonant image of an anatomically explicit heart violently pierced by two crossing flags (the Puerto Rican autonomous flag intersecting the Ñeta flag), heavy crucifixes, a raised right-hand silhouette demonstrating crossed index and middle fingers.
+Numeric codes: 14 (mapping precisely to ‘N’ for Ñeta).
+Tattoos: large chest/back murals of the pierced heart proudly draped by the banner 'Ñeta', visible tattoos of the crossed index and middle fingers on hands/forearms, ubiquitous 'La Sombra' imagery (an eternal tribute to the assassinated charismatic founder), aggressive text declaring '150% Ñeta'.
+Apparel: Intricate, heavily customized rosary beads loudly displaying precise Ñeta color sequencing; uniquely utilizing the disciplined, organized mandate demanding the mass wearing of pristine white clothing observed on specific organizational memorial dates to demonstrate penal unity.
+Hand signs: Rapidly deploying a raised right hand presenting the index and middle finger tightly crossed, symbolizing unity and forming an 'N'.

 Executive Summary: